btschwertfeger/KrakenEx.jl/README.md

     function on_message(msg::Union{Dict{String,Any},String})
         println(msg)
         # implement your strategy here....

+        #=
-        # (dont forget that you can also access rest endpoints hier)
+            Dont forget that you can also access public rest endpoints here.
+            If the `ws_client` instance is authenticated, you can also use private endpoints:

+        KrakenEx.SpotMarketModule.cancel_order(
+            ws_client.rest_client,
+            txid="XXXXXX-XXXXXX-XXXXXX"
+        )
+        =#
     end

     # the conn will create a public and a private websocket connection